 - A monastery is a complex of buildings where a religious community of monks or nuns lives.

-- Such building originated in the Middle Ages.
+- Such buildings originated in the Middle Ages.

 - Monasteries exist in the Christian and Buddhist religions.

-- The monasteries of the military orders of the middle ages are called commanderies.
+- The monasteries of the military orders of the middle ages were called commanderies.

 Since the Middle Ages, a monastery is a building where a community of monks or nuns live under the authority of an abbot or an abbess.
 Monasteries do not constitute a religious order: each of them can be a separate community.

 Monasteries are not the same as convents.
 The latter was introduced with the advent of the mendicant orders, whose monks are called “friars” and “nuns”, i.e. brothers or sisters.

 Christian monasteries began to rise and grow after the age of persecution, although testimonies of common ascetic life are attested from the earliest centuries of Christianity in the east.

 From an economic point of view, monasteries are self-sufficient.
 The spreading of monasteries throughout Europe is considered by many to be a decisive factor in the evangelisation of the continent, especially in some areas (see Ireland).

 Monks live a life of prayer and work.
 The work they carry out is often manual.
 However, the type of job also depended on the era in which the monks live, as well as the geographical area of the monastery.

 Monasteries are also found in other religions.